oaay222/ICT-302/content/DummyAnnotateddefinitions.md

 Space, the final frontier.
 These are the voyages of the Starship Enterprise.
 Its five-year mission: to explore strange new worlds, to seek out new life and new civilizations, to boldly go where no man has gone before.
 Many say exploration is part of our destiny, but it’s actually our duty to future generations and their quest to ensure the survival of the human species.
 BUSEY IPSUM
 A Gary Busey themed lorem ipsum generator to fill your project with a never ending stream of “buseyisms,” quotes taken directly from the actor's extensive filmography.

-Busey ipsum dolor sit amet.
-Have you urinated?
-Have you drained your bladder?
-Are you free?
-Because if you haven't it will only come out later.
-I'm giving you some information that your bodily fluids may penetrate your clothing fibre's without warning.It's OK to get Rib-grease on your face, because you're allowing people to see that you're proud of these ribs.
-VEGGIE IPSUM
-High in fiber and good for your heart, Veggie Ipsum delivers the most organic, hand-picked, lorem ipsum placeholder text right to your door (or browser...
-I guess).

-Nori grape silver beet broccoli kombu beet greens fava bean potato quandong celery.
-Bunya nuts black-eyed pea prairie turnip leek lentil turnip greens parsnip.
-Sea lettuce lettuce water chestnut eggplant winter purslane fennel azuki bean earthnut pea sierra leone bologi leek soko chicory celtuce parsley jícama salsify.
-SAMUEL L. IPSUM
-Lorem ipsum that packs a punch.
-For a new twist on an old classic, drop some Samuel L. Jackson filler text in your next project and Pulp Fictionize that shit.

 CAT IPSUM